teremterem/claude-code-proxy/README.md

 # Anthropic API Proxy 🔄

-**A simple proxy server for Anthropic API using LiteLLM.** 🤝
+**A simple proxy server for Anthropic API using LiteLLM with Langfuse logging.** 🤝

-A proxy server that accepts Anthropic API requests and forwards them through LiteLLM. 🌉
+A proxy server that accepts Anthropic API requests, forwards them through LiteLLM, and logs all interactions to Langfuse for observability and analytics. 🌉

 ![Anthropic API Proxy](pic.png)